tdabasinskas/powershell-xiaomi/Docs/Connect-XiaomiSession.md

 ## OUTPUTS

-### [XiaomiConnection].
+### [XiaomiSession].
 An object, containing information about the initialized connection

 ## NOTES